Things To Do In Madeira Island

 EAST

 • Caniço - Caniço is a coastal town featuring a series of pebble beaches, including a tiny one accessed via cable car.
 Most visitors head here to see the Cristo Rei, a tall Christ statue that sits at the edge of Ponta do Garajau.
-This famous tourist attraction is part of the hop-on-hop-off bus circuits, so it's easy to reach even without a car.
-There's also a diving centre and a surf school in the area.
+There's also a diving centre in the area.

 • Machico - Machico has one of the few golden-sand beaches in Madeira.
 Besides swimming, there are many activities to do in the area, including golf, whale-watching and hiking.
 The best viewpoints in Machico are Ponta de São Lourenço and Pico do Facho.
 Other attractions include a church and a whale museum.